BlogBlog

 4. Summarize test runbook and acceptance criteria

 5. Prepare test data (ex.
-Registration – 3days in use – 1 month in use…)
+Registration – 3 days in use – 1 month in use…)

 6. Set up for beta test users